trineon89/Fellowship-overlay/README.md

 ### Downloading & Running

-1. Download the latest signed installer from your release channel (see the `Installer/` folder for scripts).
+1. Download the latest release build (portable `.zip`) from your distribution channel or build from source (see below).
-2. Install and launch **Fellowship Overlay**.
+2. Extract the archive and launch **Fellowship Overlay**.
 3. On first run the Settings window appears automatically so you can finish the setup below.

 ### Building from Source